FrancescoBonizzi/RestartOnCrash/README.md

 ## TODO (Help is appreciated!
 XD)
 - [Make a simple GUI](/../../issues/1) (Maybe WPF) for `RestartOnCrash`, in order to give the user the possibility to select the target application, to configure the settings
 - [Add a tray icon for the application](/../../issues/2) and ensure that just one `RestartOnCrash` is running at time.
-Add a contextual menù to the tray icon to temporary stop it from restarting the application
+Add a contextual menÃ¹ to the tray icon to temporary stop it from restarting the application
 - [Make `RestartOnCrash` multi-application ](/../../issues/3)
 - Any suggestions? :-)